LiamTyler/NormalToHeight/README.md

 ```

 ## Usage

+`NormalToHeight --help`:
 ```
 NormalToHeight [options] PATH_TO_NORMAL_MAP
 Will generate height map(s) and will create and output them in a directory called '[PATH_TO_NORMAL_MAP]__autogen/'
-Note: this tool expects the normal map to have +Y pointed down.
-If it's not, use the --flipY option
+Note: this tool expects the normal map to have +X to the right, and +Y down.
+See the --flipY and flipX options if not.

 Options
   -f, --flipY           Flip the Y direction on the normal map when loading it